uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Governments at all levels of Canadian society must also commit to a new framework for reconciliation to guide their relations with Aboriginal peoples.
 #### Call to Action

 47. We call upon federal, provincial, territorial, and municipal governments to repudiate concepts used to justify European sovereignty over Indigenous peoples and lands, such as the Doctrine of Discovery and terra nullius, and to reform those laws, government policies, and litigation strategies that continue to rely on such concepts.

 Churches and faith groups also have an important role to play in fostering reconciliation through support for the _United Nations Declaration_ and repudiation of the Doctrine of Discovery.

 #### Calls to Action:

 48. We call upon the church parties to the Settlement Agreement, and all other faith groups and interfaith social justice groups in Canada who have not already done so, to formally adopt and comply with the principles, norms, and standards of the _United Nations Declaration on the Rights of Indigenous Peoples_ as a framework for reconciliation.
 This would include, but not be limited to, the following commitments:

-i.
-Ensuring that their institutions, policies, programs, and practices comply with the _United Nations Declaration on the Rights of Indigenous Peoples_.
+    1. Ensuring that their institutions, policies, programs, and practices comply with the _United Nations Declaration on the Rights of Indigenous Peoples_.

-ii.
-Respecting Indigenous peoples’ right to self-determination in spiritual matters, including the right to practise, develop, and teach their own spiritual and religious traditions, customs, and ceremonies, consistent with Article 12:1 of the _United Nations Declaration on the Rights of Indigenous Peoples_.
+    2. Respecting Indigenous peoples’ right to self-determination in spiritual matters, including the right to practise, develop, and teach their own spiritual and religious traditions, customs, and ceremonies, consistent with Article 12:1 of the _United Nations Declaration on the Rights of Indigenous Peoples_.

-iii.
-Engaging in ongoing public dialogue and actions to support the _United Nations Declaration on the Rights of Indigenous Peoples_.
+    3. Engaging in ongoing public dialogue and actions to support the _United Nations Declaration on the Rights of Indigenous Peoples_.

-iv.
-Issuing a statement no later than March 31, 2016, from all religious denominations and faith groups, as to how they will implement the _United Nations Declaration on the Rights of Indigenous Peoples_.
+    4. Issuing a statement no later than March 31, 2016, from all religious denominations and faith groups, as to how they will implement the _United Nations Declaration on the Rights of Indigenous Peoples_.

-49. We call upon all religious denominations and faith groups who have not already done so to repudiate concepts used to justify European sovereignty over Indigenous lands and peoples, such as the Doctrine of Discovery and terra nullius.
+49. We call upon all religious denominations and faith groups who have not already done so to repudiate concepts used to justify European sovereignty over Indigenous lands and peoples, such as the Doctrine of Discovery and _terra nullius_.
-Revitalizing Indigenous law: Truth, reconciliation, and access to justice
+### Revitalizing Indigenous law: Truth, reconciliation, and access to justice

 Until recently, Canadian law was used by Canada to suppress truth and deter reconciliation.
 Parliament’s creation of assimilative laws and regulations facilitated the oppression of Aboriginal cultures and enabled the residential school system.